rferreira/aws-snitch/Readme.md

-# Snitch - It snitches on your EC2 instances by publishing events to SNS
+## Snitch - It snitches on your EC2 instances by publishing events to SNS

-## Running int
+### Running it:

     $ mvn package

     $ cd target

     $ java -jar snitch-1.0.jar -c ../etc/snitch.conf